The NHS is offering everyone aged 5 and over the COVID-19 vaccine.

 Some people, including those aged 50 years or over, those at higher risk or who are pregnant, and frontline health and social care workers, will be offered a seasonal booster (autumn booster).

 Appointments should be booked through the National COVID-19 Vaccine Booking System for vaccination centres and pharmacies.
-Some pharmacies offer a walk-in option, which is in addition to the continued local walk-in offer at Wellington Square in Stockton Town Centre.
-Current opening times are:

 If you've had a positive COVID-19 test, you need to wait before getting any dose of the vaccine.
 The NHS has published guidance explaining how long you will need to wait.